 Presentations and Readings

-Judith Silverthorne was the Owner/Producer of Spiral Communications Inc from 1997-2006 (formerly called Spiral Film Productions Inc.) This video production company produced television documentary shows for CBC, Bravo, and Vision TV.
+Judith Silverthorne owned and was the President and sole Producer of Spiral Communications Inc from 1997-2006 (formerly called Spiral Film Productions Inc.) This video production company produced television documentary shows for CBC, Bravo, and Vision TV.

-Judith also did the scriptwriting and various other tasks, such as director, production assistant, photographer, and was a consultant within her own company and for others.
+Judith also did the scriptwriting and various other tasks, such as director, production assistant, photographer within her own company and for others.
 She also was a consultant and primary researcher.